Put something in here

 Our research focuses on elucidation of genotype-phenotype relationships using computational and evolutionary genomics approaches.
 We develop computational tools and statistical tests to estimate key parameters of evolutionary processes that shape the sequence and expression variability within and between individuals, populations, and species.
 We apply theories to genomic diversity and divergence data in order to search for the signatures of selection in the genomes of different organisms.

 Yang Ni, PhD, has worked in the area of statistics and machine learning.
 He has developed novel computational methods for gene regulatory network analysis with applications to multi-omic data.
-He has published over 40 articles and has developed freely available software in R/C++ and web-based visualization tools.
+He has published over 60 articles and has developed freely available software in R/C++ and web-based visualization tools.
 His research is well funded by federal and state agencies including NIH, NSF, and CPRIT.

 Dr. Ni has focused on the development of novel Bayesian graphical models for discovering gene regulatory networks with observational multi-omic data.
 Gene regulatory networks define the regulatory relationships of genes and their products, and are instructive for understanding complex biological processes and the regulatory mechanisms underlying cellular systems.
-The advent of next-generation sequencing technologies has generated an unprecedented amount of multi-omic data, which have enabled researchers to computationally investigate the causal gene regulatory relationships.
+The advent of next-generation sequencing technologies such as single-cell RNA-sequencing and spatial transcriptomics has generated an unprecedented amount of multi-omic data, which have enabled researchers to computationally investigate the causal gene regulatory relationships.
 However, multi-omic data are heterogeneous, noisy, high-dimensional, often cross-sectional and observational, which makes causal structure learning a very challenging task.
 He has consistently published papers in high-profile statistics and machine learning journals and conference proceedings to explicitly address those challenges for Bayesian inference of causal gene regulatory networks.

 The mission of SCDS is to provide bioinformatics and informatics research services that have a measurable impact on the ability of research investigators at Texas A&M University to share their findings and publish their work.